 The first thing website operators need to know are a few basic definitions related to the digital structure of their online property.
 These concepts represent essential areas that work together to facilitate the creation, maintenance and use of your website for the rest of its life.

-Information architecture (IA) describes the umbrella-like network of websites, pages and other digital resources that are part of your company’s presence on the internet.
+Information architecture (IA) focuses on organizing, structuring, and labeling content in an effective and sustainable way.
+The goal is to help users find information and complete tasks.
 All of the pictures, written content, links and interactivity offered to users are all stored as information.
 The architecture of this information determines how users encounter, navigate and consume your digital presence.

-Sitemaps are blueprints that represent your information architecture.
+Sitemaps are the hierarchical arrangement of pages on a website.
 They essentially look and function like an outline, but can become a bit more complicated depending on your needs and overall site design scheme.
 These maps are typically oriented around the user experience, rather than the developer’s view, and can be useful for search engine optimization (SEO) and navigation.

 Your Website Structure Should Focus on the User

-The real objective of website structure is to direct users towards reaching a specific goal, which could be getting them to read a page of written content, purchase a product or fill out a contact form.
+The real objective of website structure is to direct users towards reaching a specific goal.
+Such goals could could be getting them to read a page of written content, purchase a product or fill out a contact form.
 Once you are clear on what your real goals are, you need to anticipate how the person will typically encounter and interact with your site.
 Essentially, you need to put yourself in their shoes to create a sensible and desirable path towards the goal.

-When we start working on a new website, our first priority is to learn more about the client.
+When we start working on a new website, our first priority is to learn more about the client and audience.

 Once we understand the nature, structure and goals of your business then we can start anticipating the habits, needs and expectations of your customer base.
 Just remember: playing for the audience is always the end goal of good performance.